 Archeologists are likely to need to gain experience of field excavation work before getting a paid job.
 This means showing commitment by working as a volunteer.

 Hours are extremely variable on digs, often due to quality of daylight and the weather.
 Some archeologists in laboratories or museums work standard office hours from Monday to Friday.

 What are archaeologists yearly salary and what is the job outlook for archaeologists?

-Around 40% of archaeologists work for commercial organizations which carry out field investigation and research.
-They are also employed by nationally funded or not-for-profit organizations.
+Around 40% of archaeologists work for commercial organisations which carry out field investigation and research.
+They are also employed by nationally funded or not-for-profit organisations.
 Only a small proportion of people who study archaeology make a long-term career in the profession.
 It can be difficult to get established, and you are likely to start with a series of short-term contracts.
 Salaries for Archaeologists therefore tend to be fairly low at the start of their careers.

 General career related articles:

 - Best Paying Careers for women and men

 - Best rated home based businesses